coderefinery/jupyter/content/first-notebook.md

 - Notebooks provide an intuitive way to perform interactive computational work.
 - Allows fast feedback in your test-code-refactor loop.
 - Cells can be executed in any order, beware of out-of-order execution bugs!
-- Keyboard shortcuts can save you time and protect your wrists.
 ```